kyeongseo90/news-crawling/README.md

 6. copy the created token
 7. go to 'Settings -> Secrets and variables -> Actions' in your repo
 8. create 'new repository secrets'
 9. enter 'myToken' in [Name] and the copied token in [Secret] => it'll be a variable you can use in your repo!
+10. create two 'new repository secrets'.
+One is 'GIT_NAME', the other is 'GIT_MAIL'.
+You need to write your name and mail in the [SECRET].
-10. go to Actions in your repo
+11. go to Actions in your repo
-11. Run your workflow file ! you're not an expert in Github Actions! lol
+12. Run your workflow file ! you're not an expert in Github Actions! lol

 ## BTW What is the Github Actions?
 Github Actions